Autoequivalences of toric surfaces: Toric surfaces and proof of Theorem

-Let $N$ be a rank $2$ lattice and define $N_\IR := N \otimes_\IZ \IR$.
-A toric surface $X$ is specified by a fan $\Sigma$ of (strongly convex rational polyhedral) cones in $N_\IR$.
-We denote by $\Sigma(1)$ the set of rays (one dimensional cones) in $\Sigma$, by $\{v_i\}_{i \in\Sigma(1)} \subset N$ the set of primitive generators of the rays and by $\{D_i\}_{i \in\Sigma(1)}$ the set of torus invariant divisors corresponding to the rays.
 We assume that the fan is complete (the support of $\Sigma$ is $N_\IR$) which (in the surface case) is equivalent to the property that $X$ is projective.
 The variety $X$ is smooth and this is equivalent to the condition on the fan, that for each two-dimensional cone $\sigma$, the generators of the rays of $\sigma$ form a basis for $N$.
 Ordering the generators cyclicly, it follows that